typhoeus/typhoeus/README.md

 #=> true
 ```

-When testing make sure to clear your expectations between tests as the stubs will persist between tests.
-An example in rspec is below.
+When testing make sure to clear your expectations or the stubs will persist between tests.
+The following can be included in your spec_helper.rb file to do this automatically.

 ```ruby
 RSpec.configure do |config|